 If, because of illness, a student does not complete the requirements of a course by the end of the current marking period, an "incomplete" will be given.
-The student has two weeks from the end of the course to make up an incomplete and must take the initiative to contact the teacher.
+The student has two weeks from the last day of class to make up an incomplete and must take the initiative to contact the teacher.
 If the work is not made up in the allotted time, the incomplete will become an "E".